gbmhunter/blog/content/programming/operating-systems/linux/how-to-use-socketcan-with-the-command-line-in-linux.md

 ~$ sudo ip link set can0 type can bitrate 500000
 ```

+{{% warning %}}
-Note: The above command only works for interfaces that already exist (such as a physical `can0` that has been created when a CAN-to-USB dongle was connected).
+The above command only works for interfaces that already exist (such as a physical `can0` that has been created when a CAN-to-USB dongle was connected).
 For virtual CAN interfaces, you must create the interface with a slightly different command:
+{{% /warning %}}

 ```sh
 ~$ sudo modprobe vcan